 Moreover, and this is not a secondary fact, animals cost much less than actors.
 Both in “real” form, or animated, or in 3D form, the fee for the animal is definitely lower than that big brands destine to a famous testimonial.

 Thanks to the ironic use of animals in advertising, attention is captured and the product remains in the consumers’ memory, often generating the following campaign on social networks.
 The hilarious jokes on Alessandro del Piero’s little bird are well representative enough.

 The risk that the testimonial is remembered more than the product itself is a matter of fact both for animals and famous actors (except for some virtuous cases).

 The testimonial “attracts attention” and transmits certain values effectively.
 In this sense, the brand gains visibility and immediately attracts the attention of the campaign’s addressee.
 Moreover, a testimonial is a status symbol element.
 I can afford it because I am rich and famous!
 The negative side of a testimonial is that it often captures the consumer’s attention more than the product itself.

-There is competition between product and consumer.
+There is a competition between product and consumer.
 Competing with Tiger that pursues girls wasn’t a big success for many.
 Banderas is perfect for Mulino Bianco: while baking all sorts of delicious products, the brand and the products acquire fame.

-Animals in advertising play the same role of testimonials, with the advantage that they are “anonymous”.
+Animals in advertising play the same role as testimonials, with the advantage that they are “anonymous”.
 We all say: “the horse of Vidal”, “the gorilla of Crodino”, “the puppy of Scottex”, “the brand wins in terms of visibility”.
 With that strong slogan “What else”, George Clooney risks to obscure the brand.
 It is not necessary to say “Clooney in the coffee ad”, we often say “Have you seen Clooney in the ad of…”.

 In conclusion: in advertising, animals win on humans 1:0.